 Flair's shift planner is the ideal tool and designed to save you hours upon hours.
 Especially, when it comes to creating scheduling templates and making them visible for every employee.
 Improved flexibility and time-effective planning is guaranteed!

-With the instability the retail industry entails, effective scheduling does not come easily.
+With the instability of the retail industry, effective scheduling does not come easily.

 Here are some of the best five practices that'll help you cleverly meet scheduling needs.